 Other Holiday Recipes

-Here are three easy recipes that can ALL be made ahead of time.
+The following three easy recipes that can ALL be made ahead of time.
 If you make a batch of these Lemon Garlic Green Beans along side roasted turkey breast, make ahead gravy and slow cooker mashed potatoes you almost have a total holiday spread!

 Lemon Garlic Green Beans with Crispy Pancetta